Visual Occlusion Goggles Module

 No data after trial

-- Ensure recording was started before the trial
+- Verify recording was started before beginning the trial

-- Check that the session directory exists and is writable
+- Check that a session directory was selected and is writable